nheeren/material_intensity_db/README.md

 *Data contributions, and further extensions to the database are very much encouraged.* The more data is contained in the MIR-DB, the more meaningful analysis and can be made with it.

+In case you know of a potential data source, but do not want to provide the data yourself, please consider [creating an issue](https://github.com/nheeren/material_intensity_db/issues/) and leaving a link to the dataset, or send me an email.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more info on how to contribute data.
 We encourage the use of the [liberated_data project](https://github.com/nheeren/liberated_data) if you are extracting data from non-portable, such as figures or tables in PDF files.

 ## Content